 Documentation was reviewed relating to the licensable activities.
-This included procedures, agreements with third parties, and risk assessments.
+This included procedures and the agreement with the third country supplier.
 The HTA corresponded directly with the third country supplier to obtain additional information on donor exclusion criteria, donor testing, testing laboratory accreditation, tissue processing, tissue packaging and distribution as well as export authorisation.